 Set up your website for fast page speed and mobile responsiveness

-Earlier this year, Google announced that page speed will become a ranking factor in mobile search results starting in July 2018.
+In 2018, Google announced that page speed will become a ranking factor in mobile search.
 Google’s search algorithms are favoring websites that are both mobile responsive and with fast page load times to address the way people have transitioned from desktops to mobile devices when searching the web.

 Test your website to ensure it is mobile friendly with Google’s Mobile-Friendly Test and check the elements that affect your website’s page speed via Google’s PageSpeed Insights tool.
 If you see any problems, work with your web developer to address any issues.